The best hot dog joint in every state

 Maine: Simones' Hot Dog Stand, Lewiston

-There's nothing but compliments for Simones' Hot Dog Stand from its customers, who say it's a Maine institution and has the best steamed hot dogs in the world.
-The bright red sausages come in a split-top bun, lobster roll-style (this is Maine after all) and friendly staff serve them however you like – loaded with meaty chili and melted cheese, or simply with onions, mustard, and ketchup.
+Simones' Hot Dog Stand is a local institution that has been serving the good people of Maine for as far back as anybody can remember.
+Customers call the dogs 'Lewiston Lobsters' because the bright red sausages come in a split-top bun, lobster roll–style.
+The friendly staff serve them however you want – loaded with meaty chili and melted cheese, or simply with onions, mustard, and ketchup.
+Owner Jimmy Simones likes his dog topped with everything (mustard, relish, onions, and celery salt) and served with chocolate milk.

 Maryland: Stuggy's, Baltimore